doctorpod/podflow/README.md

 ## Templates

 The *template:* values in the *series_config.yml* and episode files should specify the name of an ERB template file without the extension.
 They will be searched for in a *templates* folder which must exist, and are expected to have an *.erb* extension.
 Podflow makes two objects available to templates in the *series_config.yml* file: *series* and *episode*, and a *feed* object available to templates in feed config files.
 The attributes of these objects are a direct match to the corresponding YAML files, including nested objects.
-Examples of valid expressions would be:
+Valid attributes are:

     series.name
     series.description

-    series.views.each do |view|
-      view.name
-    end
+    series.artist
+    series.genre
+    series.artwork
+    series.media_uri

     episode.number

-    episode.images.each do |image|
-      image.alt
-    end
+    episode.name
+    episode.comments
+    episode.year
+    episode.subtitle
+    episode.pubdate
+    episode.explicit
+    episode.keywords (Array)
+    episode.media_file_name
+    episode.media_path
+    episode.duration.seconds
+    episode.duration.human
+    episode.size.bytes
+    episode.size.kb
+    episode.size.mb
+    episode.size.gb
+    episode.size.human

     feed.title
-    feed.keywords.join(', ')
+    feed.keywords (Array)

     feed.series.each do |series|
       series.name